-- Miliary TB is defined as disseminated TB infection - Disseminated infection is common among infants and HIV-infected children with severe immunosuppression - Evaluation may reveal a miliary chest x-ray pattern or choroidal tubercles on fundoscopy - Mycobacterial blood and bone marrow cultures may be positive (where available) - Lumbar puncture will show CNS involvement in over 1/3 of cases - Treatment is the same as for TB meningitis and should follow the National Clinical Guideline for the Management of TB/HIV Co-infection and the National Guidelines for the Diagnosis and Treatment of TB in Children - Steroids are not usually indicated in the routine management of miliary TB unless signs or symptoms of TB meningitis are present
+- Miliary TB is defined as disseminated TB infection - Disseminated infection is common among infants and HIV-infected children with severe immunosuppression - Evaluation may reveal a miliary chest x-ray pattern or choroidal tubercles on fundoscopy - Mycobacterial blood and bone marrow cultures may be positive (where available) - Lumbar puncture will show CNS involvement in over 1/3 of cases - Treatment is the same as for TB meningitis and should follow the National Clinical Guideline for the Management of TB/HIV Co-infection and the National Guidelines for the Diagnosis and Treatment of TB in Children

+- Steroids are not usually indicated in the routine management of miliary TB unless signs or symptoms of TB meningitis are present - TB treatment 2 RHZS/4 RH

-TB Meningitis:
+TB Meningitis

 - Infection of the CNS by M. tuberculosis.
 Characterized by 3 distinct stages. - 1.
 Prodromal stage: symptoms are vague and include drowsiness, mild fever, convulsion, vomiting and headache. - 2.
 Transitional stage: manifestation of raised intracranial pressure and meningeal irritation - 3.
-Terminal stage: paralysis and coma - Lumbar puncture usually shows the following: - CSF pressure is raised - CSF WBC count 10-500/mm with predominance of lymphocytes - Protein usually very elevated and glucose very low - Rarely, bacilli in CSF smear - Treatment is as follows: - o 2 RHZS/4RH - Prednisone 2-4 mg/kg (max 60mg) daily x 28 days then tapered over 2 weeks - Can use dexamethasone 0.6 mg/kg in place of prednisone - For children intolerant of streptomycin, replace with ethionamide 20 mg/kg daily - Ethionamide has excellent CNS penetration, is available in an oral form, and is safe in small infants - Many experts would extend the continuation phase to 10 months pulmonary TB may have slower responses.
+Terminal stage: paralysis and coma - Lumbar puncture usually shows the following: - CSF pressure is raised - CSF WBC count 10-500/mm3 with predominance of lymphocytes - Protein usually very elevated and glucose very low - Rarely, bacilli in CSF smear

+Treatment is as follows:

+- o 2 RHZS/10 RH - o Prednisone 2-4 mg/kg (max 60mg) daily x 28 days then tapered over 2 weeks - Can use dexamethasone 0.6 mg/kg in place of prednisone - o For children intolerant of streptomycin, replace with ethionamide 20 mg/kg daily - Ethionamide has excellent CNS penetration, is available in an oral form, and is safe in small infants

+Failure to improve on TB therapy

+Children without HIV infection generally show improvement within 2 weeks of initiating pulmonary TB treatment, with decreased fever and cough.
+Those with abdominal, CNS, or other forms of extrapulmonary TB may have slower responses.
 Children with smear-positive PTB should convert to smear negative by week 8.

-10.5 Failure to improve on TB therapy

-Children without HIV infection generally show improvement within 2 weeks of initiating pulmonary TB treatment, with decreased fever and cough.
-Those with abdominal, CNS, or other forms of extra-